alukosdev/ccsp/guidance/cwe-top-25.md

 ### 2022 CWE Top 25

-Below is a list of the weaknesses in the 2022 CWE Top 25:

 | Rank | ID | Name | { class="compact" }
 | - | - | - |
 | 1 | CWE-787 | Out-of-bounds Write |